Slippery Silks: Plot

-The Stooges are furniture makers hired to duplicate a priceless antique Chinese cabinet on loan for a $50,000 bond from a local museum to a Mr. Morgan (Vernon Dent).
-Once the inept Stooges set to work, the valuable cabinet is quickly cut in half by Curly by accident, and accidentally smashed to pieces by Moe, and the trio barely escape from the enraged Mr. Morgan who threatens to kill the trio.
-While on the run, the boys learn that they have inherited a fancy dress boutique, the Madame de France, from their recently deceased Uncle Pete.
-They enter the fashion business, designing women's fashions which resemble the furniture they built when they were carpenters.
-They are hired to put on a fashion show by a woman who turns out to be Morgan's wife, Mrs. Morgan Morgan (Symona Boniface).
-When Mr. Morgan arrives, he recognizes the Stooges as the vandals who destroyed his cabinet, and pummels Curly vigorously.
-Moe throws a pastry but misses his target and hits one of the fashion show guests; more cream puffs are hurled and soon the entire room is engaged in a free-for-all.
-The fight ends when three women knock the Stooges unconscious with mannequin legs.
+The Stooges are furniture craftsmen tasked with replicating a treasured antique Chinese cabinet, loaned to a Mr. Morgan by a local museum against a substantial bond.
+However, their endeavor takes a calamitous turn when Curly clumsily bisects the valuable artifact, followed by Moe's inadvertent destruction of the remaining fragments.
+Fleeing from the wrathful Mr. Morgan, who threatens reprisal, the trio discovers an unexpected inheritance: ownership of the Madame de France boutique, a high-end fashion establishment formerly owned by their late Uncle Pete.

+Seamlessly transitioning into the fashion industry, the Stooges draw inspiration from their carpentry background, concocting women's attire reminiscent of their prior woodworking endeavors.
+Their foray into fashion reaches its zenith when they are commissioned to stage a fashion show, an event orchestrated by none other than Mrs. Morgan Morgan, the spouse of their previous antagonist.
+Upon Mr. Morgan's arrival, he promptly identifies the Stooges as the culprits responsible for the demise of his cherished cabinet, initiating a physical altercation wherein Curly bears the brunt of his fury.

+In the ensuing chaos, Moe's attempt to intervene with a pastry inadvertently triggers a chain reaction, escalating into a melee involving the entire assembly.
+The pandemonium reaches its apex when the Stooges are subdued by female attendees wielding mannequin appendages, culminating in their unconsciousness and the cessation of the fracas.

 Production notes

 Slippery Silks was filmed on June 10–15, 1936.
-It marks the Stooges first bona fide pie/pastry fight.
-While the fight primarily consists of cream puffs, there is one pie launched during the melee when Curly accidentally steps in front of Moe's line of fire to grab a "lucky penny", and stands back up just in time to get hit in the face with a pie.
-The first short that featured a pie fight of sorts was in Pop Goes the Easel, in which sculptor's clay is thrown at unsuspecting targets.
+The film represents the Stooges' inaugural genuine pie and pastry altercation.
+Although it involves predominantly cream puffs, a pie becomes inadvertently launched amidst the chaos when Curly obstructs Moe's trajectory while attempting to retrieve a "lucky penny", resulting in him being struck in the face with a pie.
+It is noteworthy that the earliest instance of a pie fight in a Stooges short occurred in Pop Goes the Easel (1935), wherein sculptor's clay is employed as a substitute projectile hurled at unsuspecting individuals.

 Moe Howard stated in his autobiography that over 150 pies were thrown.
 In Moe's June 8, 1973 appearance on The Mike Douglas Show, he revealed to Douglas that, in making the Stooge pie-fight scenes, he was responsible for most of the pie-throwing.
 He remarked that "the studio auditors claimed (he) had saved them tens of thousands of dollars with my accuracy in the pie throw."
 The pie fight scenes were used in the Muppet Babies episode, "Good, Clean, Fun".

 "Preston Black" was a pseudonym used for a time by Jack White (brother of producer Jules White), who had been in a nasty divorce and was trying to shield income from his ex-wife.

 The ending theme of "Listen to the Mockingbird" features different instrumentation.

+Much of the "chase" action takes place at (what was then) a slim, triangular block, occupied by 1911 North Cahuenga Blvd in Los Angeles.
+Today, the block is an open space.